Blog Customer FeedbackCollecting In-App Feedback: The Ultimate Guide + 10 Best Tools

 Collecting and analyzing user feedback is one of the most effective ways to improve product/market fit.
 Why not gather it from everywhere you can?

-How to Collect In-App feedback?
+How to collect in-app feedback?

 • Customer feedback widgets: A simple button that opens a widget inside your app that users can click any time to request features, report bugs, or simply share feedback.